MARKET FOCUS

 While coastal metros often experience elevated housing costs and compressed investment yields, the Central Valley benefits from:

-This combination supports stable workforce housing demand and durable occupancy across economic cycles.
+This combination supports stable workforce housing demand and stable occupancy across economic cycles.

 Affordability relative to coastal California continues to support population stability and rental demand.
 Rising construction costs and capital constraints have limited new workforce housing supply, reinforcing the competitive position of existing assets.